raccoongang/openprocurement.auctions.lease/docs/source/standard/contract.rst

 :escalationStepPercentage:
     decimal, required

-    The percentage which indicates the interval within which the monthly payment will be increased/decreased.
+    The percentage which indicates the amount of step the monthly payment will be increased/decreased by.

 :conditions:
     string, required, multilingual